Cooking Merit Badge Answers: A ScoutSmarts Guide

 Cooking at Home

-Using the MyPlate food guide or the current USDA nutrition model, plan a menu for three full days of meals (three breakfasts, three lunches, and three dinners) plus one dessert.
-Your menu should include enough to feed yourself and at least one adult, keeping in mind any special needs (such as food allergies) and how you kept your foods safe and free from cross-contamination.
+4a) Using the MyPlate food guide or the current USDA nutrition model, plan menus for three full days of meals (three breakfasts, three lunches, and three dinners) plus one dessert.
+Your menus should include enough to feed yourself and at least one adult, keeping in mind any special needs (such as food allergies) and how you keep your foods safe and free from cross-contamination.
 List the equipment and utensils needed to prepare and serve these meals.

-Using the knowledge that you’ve learned in this guide, create a nutritious meal plan to follow over the course of three days.
+Using the knowledge that you’ve learned in this guide, it’s now time to create a nutritious meal plan to follow over the course of three days.
 For inspiration, I’d Google ‘ three-day meal plans’ to see if any recipes jump out at you.
 Write out your three-day meal plan and use this list to complete the following requirements.

 To find your perfect recipe, take a second to think about the kinds of foods you like to eat.
 Personally, I like meals with sauce and protein, so I’d keep an eye out for those.
 Then, think about the kind of cooking devices you have access to.
 Since I have an oven and want a hearty, meaty dish, I’d probably pick a dish like spicy tomato pork chops!